How to Cook Beef Cheek Meat for Perfectly Tender Results

 MethodIdeal TemperatureCooking TimeMeat Texture

-Stovetop SimmerLow Heat3 – 4 HoursRich and Silky
+Stovetop SimmerLow heat, gentle bubble3 – 4 HoursRich and silky

 Smoking Beef Cheek Meat for Bold Barbecue Flavor